 If you are expecting a lap cat, the Bengal cat is anything but that.
 Easily tamed and extremely affectionate, the Bengal enjoys human company, likes to stay in the middle of all the action (with its family members) and is particularly fond of playing games.

-Because of its wild ancestry, the Bengal retains a hunting instinct – for small land and water dwelling creatures.
-Quite unlike the myth where it’s believed that cats dislike water, the Bengal actually enjoys water activities – and you will often find your cat swimming alongside of you, taking a shower or bath, or just playing in the sink.
+Because of its wild ancestry, the Bengal retains a hunting instinct – for small land and water-dwelling creatures.
+Quite unlike the myth where it’s believed that cats dislike water, the Bengal actually enjoys water activities – and you will often find your cat swimming alongside you, taking a shower or bath, or just playing in the sink.

 To keep your Bengal cat healthy and happy, ensure you invest in plenty of play time.
 Athletic cats as these love jumping to high locations – so lock up your breakables in closed shelves, even when it comes to your topmost ledge.